-A short-term policy that covers the shortfall of your medical aid for hospitalisation, medical treatment and some out of hospital procedures.
+A short-term policy that covers the potential shortfall of your medical aid cover for hospitalisation, medical treatment and some out of hospital procedures.

 What is it?

-As you may know, medical aid doesn’t always cover all of your medical costs, especially when it comes to expensive specialist consultations and procedures.
-Doctors are also allowed to charge more than medical aid rates, which leaves the client paying in the shortfall or “gap”.
+As you may know, most medical aid plans do not always cover all your medical costs, especially when it comes to expensive specialist consultations and procedures.
+Doctors often charge more than medical aid rates, which leaves the client paying in the shortfall or “gap”.
 Gap cover will help you with this shortfall.

 Do you need it?